 Over the summer months the role of leadership came up again and again.
 The need for visibility, to be human, to lead and to be decisive.
 The pressure has been high and I don’t think it’s passed.

 It was these thoughts that led me to a discussion with Benjamin Ellis, our data scientist, to consider how we can help leaders and help them at pace.
 I’ve always wanted Redefining Communications to be the partner for teams that helps takes the hassle away – bringing the calm that clients really need right now.

-The conversation with Benjamin turned into the development of Panoptic, a diagnostic tool designed to help leadership teams refocus.
+The conversation with Benjamin turned into the development of the Leadership Alignment Tool, a diagnostic tool designed to help leadership teams refocus.
 This isn’t about a laborious process that takes weeks, sometimes months to work through.
 It’s four weeks from the initial phone call to the findings being shared.

 We don’t have the luxury of time

 We need to know what we need to do right now.
 If we don’t address issues when we start to see them, we end up in a state of chaos.
 Some of the symptoms that come from this include lack of leadership alignment, missing skills or an inability to make decisions.

 To diagnose what’s going on with leadership teams, we combine the theory we know about organisations and people to reduce the chaos from the top.

 For us, there are seven themes to explore, which is how we built the Leadership Alignment Tool: accountability, adaptability, capability, communication, connection, strategy and velocity…

 Accountability – exploring how comfortable the team is with being accountable, which links to the ability to make decisions and manage consequences.
 This isn’t about blame; it’s important to explore how people are held to account inside the organisation.

 Adaptability – investigating how the organisation and the leadership team deals with change and failure.